MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/quickstart-azure-for-managed-service-identity-aquila-sql-mi-instance.md

 # Quick Start - Set up Microsoft Azure for Managed service identity, Aquila RBAC and SQL MI instance

 This article describes how to create a Managed Service Identity (MSI), configure Aquila RBAC and create and configure an SQL MI Instance.

 ## Create a Managed Service Identity (MSI)

 The Managed Service Identity provide an identity for applications to use when connecting to resources that support Azure Active Directory (Azure AD) authentication.
-For Aquila, a Managed Identity will replace the traditional 4 SCOM service accounts and it will be used to access the SQL MI database.
+For Aquila, a Managed Identity will replace the traditional four System Center Operations Manager service accounts and it will be used to access the SQL MI database.

 >[!Note]
->Ensure you are a contributor in the subscription you are creating the MSI.
+>Ensure you are a contributor in the subscription you create the MSI.

 ### Sign in to the  Azure portal